probmods/ppaml2016/chapters/5-vae.md

 };
 ~~~~

-## improvement 2 - use point estimates of the neural net weights
+## Improvement 2 - Use point estimates of the neural net weights

-instead of trying to infer the full posterior over the weights of `f`, we can use a `Delta`distribution as the guide. when optimizing the elbo, this is equivalent to doing maximum likelihood with regularization. (i should really double check the math here...)
+Instead of trying to infer the full posterior over the weights of `f`,
+we can use a `Delta` distribution as the guide.
+When optimizing the
+elbo, this is equivalent to doing maximum likelihood with
+regularization. (i.e. MAP estimation.)

 ~~~~
 var sampleMatrix = function() {